/ LASIK & Safety

 Who does the follow-up care?
 This is why I feel it is essential to personally meet with every one of my

 patients prior to their procedure.
-For some patients the answer is “No”, and it is better to stick with
+For about 20% of my patients the answer is “No”, and it is better to stick with

 glasses or contacts.
 Luckily, for most people, “Yes, LASIK is very safe”.